ipetinate/clingon/.github/pull_request_template.md

 ---

 > [!IMPORTANT]
-> Do not publish using local npm, with each PR the [Release CI](https://github.com/ipetinate/clingon/actions/workflows/release.yml) pipeline is executed, ensuring version control, publication and creation of the release and changelog..
+> Do not publish using local npm, with each PR the [Release CI](https://github.com/ipetinate/clingon/actions/workflows/release.yml) pipeline is executed, ensuring version control, publication and creation of the release and changelog.

+> [!WARNING]
+> Don't forget to put the correct label before creating the PR, so that auto does not create canaries for code that it doesn't need (docs, internal, etc.) and versioning correctly for the code that needs to be published.
+To learn about labels, check the following documentation: [Auto Release](https://github.com/ipetinate/clingon/blob/main/doc/AUTO_RELEASE.md).

 ---